slatedocs/slate/source/includes/aws/_objects.md

 <code>POST /services/operation/upload</code>

+Upload a file to a bucket in Amazon S3.

 Attributes | &nbsp;
 ---------- | -----
 `filename: file_size`<br/>*string* | Multipart form part: key-value pair with the name of the file as key and its file size as value.